imagej/imagej.github.io/_pages/Getting_started_with_TrackMate.md

 This is why there is spot features and feature filters.
 In the next steps, each spot will have a series of numerical features calculated using its location, radius and the image it is found in, such as the mean pixel intensity.
 You will be able to define filters on these features, to retain only the ones that are relevant to your study.

-But for a very large number of spots - let's say_ more than 1 million of them - performance issues can kick in.
+But for a very large number of spots - let's say: more than 1 million of them - performance issues can kick in.
 Those millions of spots will be stored in the model, and saved in the TrackMate file, in case you want to step back and change the filters, because for instance you realized you are not happy with the end results (you can do that).
 Some visualization tools - the 3D displayer for instance - will generate the renderings for those millions of spots at once and hide or show them depending on the filter values, because it is too expensive to recreate the renderings while tuning the filter values.

 To deal with that, we added a first filter prior to any other step, that uses the **Quality** value.
 The quality value is set by the segmenter, and is an arbitrary measure of the likelihood of each spot to be relevant.
 This panel collects all the quality values for all spots, and display their histogram (Y-scale is logarithmic).
 You can manually set a threshold on this histogram by clicking and dragging in its window.
 All spots with a quality value below this threshold will be **discarded**.
-That is_ they will be deleted from the process, not saved in the file, they won't be displayed, nor their features will be calculated.
+That is: they will be deleted from the process, not saved in the file, they won't be displayed, nor their features will be calculated.
 Which is what we want when meeting a gigantic number of spurious spots.
-Note that this step is **irreversible**_ if you step back to this panel, you will see the original histogram, but beware that the spots you have discarded cannot be recovered by changing the threshold.
+Note that this step is **irreversible**: if you step back to this panel, you will see the original histogram, but beware that the spots you have discarded cannot be recovered by changing the threshold.
 The only way is to step back further and restart the segmentation step.

 In our case, we see from the histogram that we could make sense of this step.
 There is a big peak at low quality (around a value of 1.2) that contains the majority of spots and is most likely represent spurious spots.
 So we could put the threshold around let's say 5.5 and probably ending in having only relevant spots.
 But with less than 10 000 spots, we are very very far from 1 million so we need not to use this trick.
 Leave the threshold bar close to 0 and proceed to the next step.